ccampo133/slack-space-bot/README.md

     $ pip install -r requirements.txt

-You can change SpaceBot's Slack name, Slack icon, and other APOD parameters at the head of `spacebot.py`.
+You can change SpaceBot's Slack name, Slack icon, and other APOD parameters in `consts.py`.
+Note that if you change SpaceBot's name, the Slack commands will need to address that name as well.

 ## Screenshots